Close Menu

 The pattern even helps with fuel efficiency.
 Because it’s strong but not too heavy, it doesn’t add unnecessary weight to the vehicle.

-This means that when you buy a Ford truck or SUV with a 6-lug bolt pattern, you get a vehicle that can handle all sorts of jobs and adventures.
+This means that when you buy a Ford truck or SUV with a 6-lug bolt pattern, you get a vehicle that can handle all sorts of jobs and experience.

 Lug Bolt Patterns: 5, 6, and 8 Compared